-In recent weeks, I’ve had a slew of questions about putting sponsorship out to tender.
-The questions invariably come from government, and often from a dismayed member of the marketing department who is having this process thrust upon them by bean-counters.
+Over the years, I’ve had a steady stream of questions about putting sponsorship out to tender.
+The questions invariably come from government, and often from a dismayed member of the marketing department, who is having this process thrust upon them by bean-counters.

 My advice to all of them is the same: Don’t do it.